 Kate, an endless font of knowledge, explained that you need about 1/2 a cord of wood per five gallons of finished syrup (assuming, again, that you’re using sugar maple sap and that you’re using a Sapling evaporator).
 Less efficient methods of evaporating will require more wood.
 Wondering what a cord is?
 I have the answer right here (I told you I write about wood a lot).

 An advantage of using soft wood is that it takes less time to dry and cure.
 Wood that’s harvested in the summer will be ready to burn for syruping season in the spring.
 More on drying and curing here!
 See?
 More about wood.
-In my defense, I’m not the only one who writes a lot about wood (it’s an important topic, people!), Kate has a great post on collecting wood for your sap boil here.

 If you don’t happen to have ready firewood to harvest on your own land, fear not, you can source wood to burn from any of the following: lumber yard scraps, chipper services, lawn care companies, discarded pallet wood (ensure it hasn’t been chemically treated), and city parks.
 Kidding.
 Do not go chop down city trees and blame me.
 I’m already in trouble with cities everywhere for evangelizing country life…